-You must have the proper licenses installed before you can begin using CC-SG 5.0.
+You must have valid licenses installed before you can begin using CC-SG 5.0.
 Until the licenses are installed, your CC-SG only allows access to limited functions.
-See Licensing - Limited Operation Before License Install (on page 16).
+See Licensing - Limited Operation Before License Install (on page 28).

-► To get started with licensing:
+To get started with licensing:

-If you're a new customer to CC-SG, see Licensing - New Customers (on page 13).
+If you're a new customer to CC-SG with a physical appliance, see Licensing - New Customers - Physical Appliance (on page 14).